Towards Foundation Models for 3D Vision: How Close Are We?: The Benchmark

 \textbf{Task Definition} The subject is provided a single image with two markers annotating two pixels in the image.
 The subject is asked to determine which pixel is closer to the camera.
 See \cref{fig:depth_input_example} for an example.

 \textbf{Dataset} We use KITTI~\cite{Geiger2013IJRR} for the relative depth estimation analysis.
 KITTI is a real-world autonomous driving dataset, and we choose it for two reasons: 1) KITTI has rich and accurate annotations, including accurate depth collected by Lidar, as well as semantic segmentation labels.
 2) KITTI images contain both natural and man-made objects, providing a high diversity of visual content.
 Following DIW~\cite{chen2016single}, we sample markers with a 50\% probability of being placed either randomly or symmetrically along a horizontal line.
-We additionally ensure the two pixels are at least 50px apart in space and 1 meter apart in depth to avoid ambiguity.
 We collect 500 regular images and another 250 geometrically perturbed images by flipping them upside-down.